Build Your First Agent

 Next steps

-Section titled “Next steps”- Testing Locally — Learn the full local dev workflow including logs, debugging, and snapshot testing.
+Section titled “Next steps”- Testing Locally — Learn how to debug agents, inspect logs, and test capabilities.

 - Marketplace Guidelines — Get your agent ready for publication.